Perturbative unitarity for models with singlet and doublet scalars

 If needed, the user can also impose additional symmetries on the fields by specifying the number of symmetries {\tt nSym}, and the way the symmetries act on the fields.
 The latter is done by populating the vector {\tt Sym[]}:

 The list {\tt Assume} contains information about group theoretical parameters, such as the space they are defined in and relationships between them.
-For these parameters, the user \textit{must} use Latin characters.
-Furthermore, the function {\tt Conjugate[]} may be used for symmetries that require conjugation of a field. {\tt BounDS} has been successfully tested with a wide range of symmetry groups, including both discrete and continuous, abelian and non-abelian cases.
+Furthermore, the function {\tt Conjugate[]} may be used for symmetries that require conjugation of a field. {\tt BounDS} has been successfully tested with a wide range of symmetry groups, including both discrete and continuous, Abelian and non-Abelian cases.
+The list {\tt Sym[]} is read sequentially, and some symmetries may take longer to resolve than others.
+For improved time performance, we recommend that the user declare Abelian symmetries before imposing possible non-Abelian symmetries.

 After evaluating the cells in step 1, the user can simply run all the cells in step 2.
 Under the hood, this module does the following operations: \begin{itemize} \item Lists the minimal set of linearly independent quartic couplings allowed by the symmetries. \item Assembles the 7 independent scattering matrices defined in Section~\ref{subsec:ScateringMatrices}. \item Block-diagonalizes the scattering matrices by swapping rows and columns. \end{itemize}